| Academic Programs / Ambler College

 Center for Sustainable Communities (CSC) at Temple University Ambler

-The Center for Sustainable Communities was established in July 2000 to develop and promote new approaches to protecting and preserving quality of life through sustainable development, balancing the relationship between environmental integrity, economic prosperity, and social equity.
-It was designed to build on Temple University Ambler’s strengths in horticulture and landscape architecture and to draw upon the expertise of all Temple University faculty.
+The Center for Sustainable Communities develops and promotes new approaches to protecting and preserving quality of life through sustainable development, balancing the relationship between environmental integrity, economic prosperity, and social equity.
+It was designed to build on Temple University Ambler's strengths in horticulture and landscape architecture and to draw upon the expertise of all Temple University faculty.
 A working resource for government agencies, community organizations, and developers, the Center provides objective information and services to improve decision-making relative to land use and water resources planning, in addition to conducting interdisciplinary research and offering educational and community outreach programs.
 Students in degree programs in Community and Regional Planning, Horticulture, and Landscape Architecture have the opportunity to take full advantage of the CSC to obtain practical experience on campus.

 The Landscape Arboretum of Temple University Ambler

-The Temple University Ambler campus serves as an excellent outdoor teaching laboratory for numerous classes and as a source of inspiration for the campus and local communities.
+The gardens and campus serve as an excellent outdoor teaching laboratory for numerous classes and as a source of inspiration for students, faculty, and visitors.
 The campus was officially designated an arboretum in March 2000.
 Now known as The Landscape Arboretum of Temple University Ambler, it continues to develop as a living laboratory.
 The formal gardens have recently been revitalized to express the character of their original design, and many new garden additions are included throughout the grounds.

-As the home of Temple University's Department of Landscape Architecture and Horticulture, the Ambler campus has a myriad of learning gardens, including an herb garden, ground cover garden, native plant garden, formal gardens, rock wall, woodland garden, wetland garden, trial garden, large perennial borders, a planned winter contemplative garden featuring fragrant plants, a proposed xeriscape garden featuring a special collection of dwarf conifers, and a green roof garden.
+As the home of Temple University's Department of Landscape Architecture and Horticulture, the Ambler campus has a myriad of learning gardens, including an herb garden, ground cover garden, native plant garden, formal gardens, green roof garden, rock wall, woodland garden, wetland garden, trial garden, large perennial borders, a planned winter contemplative garden featuring fragrant plants, and a proposed dwarf conifer garden.

 Return to menu